yaojian95/ForSEplus/README.md

     (venv) $ python -m pip install ForSEplus --user

 # Ancillary data (Compulsory)
 The zipped complete ancillary data can be downloaded [here](https://drive.google.com/file/d/1dqRQBc2832HpQHQx6dQzkwTkT71kSQiw/view?usp=sharing) (4GB, 9.4GB after decompression).
 Then decompress the files into a directory, whose path should be given to `dir_data` when running the pipeline.
-If you are on NERSC, you can use `dir_data = /pscratch/sd/j/jianyao/ForSE_plus_data_32/`, which I already open the permission to all.
+If you are on NERSC, you can use `dir_data = /pscratch/sd/j/jianyao/ForSE_plus_data_32/`, which I already open the permission to all users on NERSC.

 # Usage
 Once installed, import the `forseplus` as: